anithri/every_list_ever/README.md

     - [x] Organization model
     - [x] OrganizationMember model
     - [x] Update Organization Policy to account for organization roles
+    - [ ] Extend Member Home to show more information
+    - [ ] Extend Guest Home to show more information
     - [ ] Add list of members and roles in organization#show
     - [ ] Add list of organizations and roles in user#show
     - [ ] RankedList model